1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 Note:
 If there's already a room unit like [QAA70](chap03.md#366-qaa50--qaa70) connected to the controller, BSB-LAN only can read values.
 If you want BSB-LAN to be able to set certain values, you would have to disconnect the room unit for the time you want to have the BSB-LAN adapter connected!
 Please take notice of the comments at the specific PPS definements in the file `BSB_lan_config.h` when using PPS!

+***Important note for users of the old (retired) setup adapter v2 + Arduino Mega 2560:***
+Because of the time-critical communication of the PPS, it is recommended to adjust the setup for using the hardware serial.
+Therefore the following adaptions have to be done:
+- The adapter has to be *fully* assembled.
+- Only the solder jumer SJ1 has to be set.
+- The adapter has to be plugged in one pinrow towards the center of the the arduino.
+- The configuration has to be changed: set the pins within the variable "BSBbus" to 19 (RX) and 18 (TX) (instead of "68,69").

 ---

 # 2.3 Connecting the Adapter to the Controller